diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 }
 ```

-By calling `Presence.syncDiff`, which is function provided by phoenix.js, we
+By calling `Presence.syncDiff`, which is a function provided by phoenix.js, we
 rebuild the map of current users connected to the room.
 More info about this can
 be found in the [source file](https://github.com/phoenixframework/phoenix/blob/dffe05346e1b8b159dfdde418774dba5fed82a3f/web/static/js/phoenix.js#L98-L167)
 of phoenix.js.

-There also is the `Presence.list` function which will build a list using the
+There is also the `Presence.list` function which will build a list using the
 presence object as input however in our application we'll use the Presence
 object anyway.